raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 While holding this shield, you have resistance to damage from ranged weapon attacks.

 ***Curse***.
 This shield is cursed.
 Attuning to it curses you until you are targeted by the *remove curse* spell or similar magic.
 Removing the shield fails to end the curse on you.
-Whenever a ranged weapon attack is made against a target within 10 feet of you, the curse causes you to become the target instead.
+Whenever a ranged weapon attack is made against a target within 3.0m of you, the curse causes you to become the target instead.

 ### Slippers of Spider Climbing